 Is CBD Legal?

 Sort of.
 CBD is perfectly legal to grow, cultivate, harvest, process, sell, and possess in many US states, but not all states are on board.
 The 2018 Farm Bill removed hemp from being legally defined as marijuana in the Controlled Substances Act.
+This means using things like CBD oil for depression or other depressive disorders is completely legal.

-This bill includes any products with 0.3% THC or less as legal on the federal level.
+This bill includes any cannabis plant products with 0.3% THC or less as legal on the federal level.
 However, some hemp-derived CBD products that contain 0.3% THC or more are considered marijuana.
 This means that these products are federally illegal, but they can be legal under some state laws.

 Before you purchase any CBD product, you’ll have to check first with your state laws and the legality of CBD in your specific state.
 We also highly recommend that you check the state laws of any state you will be traveling to if you possess or wish to purchase CBD.
 Keep in mind that the FDA has not yet approved nonprescription CBD products.

-How Much CBD Should I Take for Depression?
+How Much CBD Should I Take For Depression?

 Taking CBD for depression doesn’t come with many guidelines.
 Mental health conditions like depression and anxiety don’t have a rule book regarding how much CBD one person needs compared to another person.